Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 Cold weapons can be categorized into two types as per base D&D: Simple Weapons and Martial Weapons.

-***Simple Weapnos***.
-Most people can use simple weapons with Proficiency, often found in the hands of commoners.
+***Simple Weapons***{ .inl } Most people can use simple weapons with Proficiency, often found in the hands of commoners.

-***Martial Weapons***.
-Requires more specialized training to use effectively.
+***Martial Weapons***{ .inl } Requires more specialized training to use effectively.
 Most warriors use martial weapons because these weapons put their fighting style and training to best use.

 Main article: [Cold Weapons](weapon-cold.md)